Thursday, June 18, 2026

 *As for their names, consult the official group photo above.

-Sheltered under an umbrella, visitors to the opening ceremony listened to the speeches, with Marathon Man Dick standing in the front row.
+Sheltered under an umbrella, visitors to the opening ceremony listened to the speeches, with Marathon Man (Who else?)
+Dick standing in the front row.

 A veritable storm broke loose when Madison's Mayor Satya Rhodes-Conway began to unfold her notes.
 She was firm in her statements.
 Even a nasty meteorological event cannot blow the friendship between Madison and Freiburg.